v4resk/red-book/ad/movement/kerberos/delegations/rbcd.md

 {% hint style="success" %}
 Testers can also use [ntlmrelayx](https://github.com/SecureAuthCorp/impacket/blob/master/examples/ntlmrelayx.py) to set the delegation rights with the `--delegate-access` option when conducting this attack from a [relayed authentication](../../ntlm/relay.md).
 {% endhint %}

+{% hint style="info" %}
+In this example, `controlledaccount` can be [a computer account created for the attack](../../domain-settings/machineaccountquota.md#create-a-computer-account), or any other account -with at least one Service Principal Name set for the usual technique, or without for [SPN-less RBCD](rbcd.md#rbcd-on-spn-less-users)- which credentials are known to the attacker.
+{% endhint %}

 **2 - Obtain a ticket (delegation operation)** :ticket: ****&#x20;